arya-tama/bite_detection_neural_network/README.md

 matplotlib

 ## Wiki
 Run TensorFlow_BiteDetection.ipynb to see algorithm's workflow step by step.
-Hypermarameters can be adjusted to give different results in training and testing process.
+Hypermarameters can be adjusted to give different results in training phase and testing phase.

 ## Future work